MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 ### To create and configure the Azure AD applications for Set-AIPAuthentication

+> [!NOTE]
+> This procedure is changed for the current preview version of the unified labeling client and the preview version of the scanner.
+For those new instructions, see [To create and configure the Azure AD applications for Set-AIPAuthentication - preview client]( )

 1. In a new browser window, sign in the [Azure portal](https://portal.azure.com/).

 2. For the Azure AD tenant that you use with Azure Information Protection, navigate to **Azure Active Directory** > **Manage** > **App registrations**.